Investing Guide

 What Is a Stock?

 A stock (also called a share or equity) represents a fractional ownership stake in a corporation.
 When you buy one share of Apple, you literally own a tiny piece of Apple Inc. — including a proportional claim on its assets and earnings.
 As the company grows and becomes more profitable, your shares become more valuable.
+You can practice these concepts with our interactive Stock Market Terms Word Search.

 Real example: If you had invested $1,000 in Apple (AAPL) in January 2013, it would have grown to over $12,000 by January 2024 — a 1,100% return over 11 years, not counting dividends.